private-octopus/picoquic/doc/multi-alpn-support.md

-In the case of webtransport compatible native applications, we could probably provide a generic implementation that acts as a shim layer between native QUIC events and the web transport callback, so the application developer only has to provide the ALPN of the native APP and the web transport callback.
+In the case of webtransport compatible native applications, we could probably provide a generic implementation that acts as a shim layer between native QUIC events and the web transport callback so the application developer only has to code the application protocol logic once.
 But that's not done yet...